PowerLoom/deploy/README.md

      - `SOURCE_RPC_URL`: The URL for Ethereum RPC (Local node/Infura/Alchemy) service.
      - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
 This is your whitelisted address on the protocol. **Using a burner account is highly recommended**
      - `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the signer account address.
+     - `SEQUENCER_ID`: The peer ID of the snapshot sequencer which is where all snapshots are submitted.
+     - `RENDEZVOUS_POINT`: The identifier for locating all relayer peers which are the only way to access the sequencer and submit snapshots.

    - Optionally, you may also set the following variables:
      - `PROST_RPC_URL`: The URL for the PROST RPC service.
      - `PROTOCOL_STATE_CONTRACT`: The contract address for the protocol state.